Technology / Data

 On the other side of the Atlantic, there has been a call for legislation comparable to GDPR.
 Interestingly, some of the loudest proponents of such legislation have been big tech executives.
 Tim Cook, Apple's CEO, was one of them.

-Last year, he called on the U.S. data protection agency to introduce a U.S .form of GDPR to help users.
+He called on the U.S. Data Protection Agency to introduce a U.S. form of GDPR to help users.
 Additionally, early this year, Facebook CEO Mark Zuckerberg talked about privacy-focused internet.
-Albeit this was after Facebook was fined $5 billion (USD) for breaching privacy.
+However, this was after Facebook was fined $5 billion (USD) for breaching privacy.

 Final Thoughts

-GDPR has changed a lot over the last year and a half.
+GDPR has changed a lot over the last few years.
 However, we can expect more to change in the coming years.
 Data privacy is a major issue.
-GDPR is just one example of that holding true.
+GDPR is just one example of that holding.
 We can expect legislation in the U.S. to bring more changes in the future.

 As an IT pro, you need to stay up to date with these changes and implement solutions.
 GDPR changed a lot, but it won't be the last set of major changes in data privacy.